Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 {!!0 && <p>❔</p>}           // Also safe
 ```

-**Unfortunately** Biome (linter we use) does not include rules to automatically enforce safer usage of the `&&` operator, as ESLint did.
+**Unfortunately** Biome (the linter we use) does not include rules to automatically enforce a safer usage of the `&&` operator, as ESLint did.

 ### Ternary Operator
 The ternary operator is a more explicit and safer approach.
 This covers cases where we need to return `null` or `undefined`.